What to do if there is water in the fuel

 - Pour out the alcohol and let the tank dry out.
 Compressed air can help it dry quickly.

 - Use compressed air to blow all lines IN THE REVERSE DIRECTION of normal fuel flow.
-The "clunk" can remain on the pickup tube.
+Reinstall the "clunk" on the end of the pickup tube.

-- Reassemble everything, put in the new inline fuel filter, but DO NOT connect the fuel line to the carburetor.
+- Reassemble everything except the inline fuel filter and the line from it to the carburetor.
+DO NOT connect anything to the carburetor.

-- Put fresh fuel and oil in the tank and prime the fuel system with the primer tube or the squeeze bulb.
-Make sure you can easily get fuel out of the line that goes to the carburetor.
-Pump about a cup (250ml) or so of fuel through the system.
+- Put fresh fuel in the tank and prime the fuel system with the primer tube or the squeeze bulb.
+Make sure fuel comes easily out of the line that connects to the inline fuel filter.
+Pump about a half cup (125ml) or so of fuel through the system.

-Once things are in order, reconnect the fuel to the carburetor, prime the system, and attempt to start the engine.
+Prime the system and attempt to start the engine.
 Things should be good to go.
 Remember that filters are easily clogged by water and must be replaced.
 The exception is the "clunk" filter.